 There are some exceptions to the consensus view described above.
 Cancian & Levinson (2005) examine Wisconsin's large EITC supplement to families with three or more children, and find no effects on labor supply at the extensive margin.
 In a paper analyzing the experience effects of employment, Looney & Manoli (2016) emphasize a point closely related to one of the analyses presented in this paper.
-They highlight that much of the variation in employment by family size (i.e., by number of minor children living at home) is really variation by the age of the youngest child is strongly related to AFDC receipt prior to welfare reform and to the drop in welfare receipt through the 1990s.7
+They highlight that much of the variation in employment by family size (i.e., by number of minor children living at home) is really variation by the age of the youngest child, and that the age of the youngest child is strongly related to AFDC receipt prior to welfare reform and to the drop in welfare receipt through the 1990s.

-6The EITC literature has been reviewed by Hotz & Scholz (2003), Eissa & Hoynes (2006), Meyer (2010) and Nichols & Rothstein (2015), while the welfare reform literature has been reviewed by Blank (2002) and Grogger & Karoly (2005).
+&lt;sup>6The EITC literature has been reviewed by Hotz & Scholz (2003), Eissa & Hoynes (2006), Meyer (2010) and Nichols & Rothstein (2015), while the welfare reform literature has been reviewed by Blank (2002) and Grogger & Karoly (2005).